iotics-live/iotics-Controller/README.md

 - Username: admin
 - Password: password
 - Port: 4443
-Notei: This add-on serves as a backend for the iotics mobile & Tablet applications.
+Notice: This add-on serves as a backend for the iotics mobile & Tablet applications.
 The webapp in currently under development.